AustinMontoya/ezcert/README.md

 - `-Name [string]`: The [Common Name](https://support.dnsimple.com/articles/what-is-common-name/) to add to the certificate.
 Defaults to `localCA`.
 Many guides indicate that this should match a domain, but this isn't a hard requirement.
 - `-Password [string]`: The password used to protect the private key.
 Defaults to `password`.
 - `-OutputPath [string]`: The full path to save the .pfx export in.
 Defaults to `$PWD\$Name.pfx`
-- `-AutoImport { $true | $false }`: Indicates whether to automatically import the certificate into your Local Machine's Trusted Root Certification Authorities certificate store.
+- `-AutoImport [bool]`: Indicates whether to automatically import the certificate into your Local Machine's Trusted Root Certification Authorities certificate store.
 Defaults to `$true`.
 Note that the imported CA can also be exported using the password provided by the `Password` param.
 Also note that this will attempt to launch an elevated prompt, so make sure your user can elevate to Administrator privileges.

 #### `New-LocalClientCert`